Azure Kubernetes Service (AKS)

 Storage volume support

-Azure Kubernetes Service (AKS) support mounting storage volumes for persistant data.
+Azure Kubernetes Service (AKS) support mounting storage volumes for persistent data.
 AKS clusters are created with support for Azure Files and Azure Disks.

 Docker image support